 Without examining how good these two are in a scope, you might struggle with keeping your shots precise, so make sure that the knobs offer the best job for your preference.

-Here are some common types of scopes that you might want to partner your rifle with.
+Here are some common types of scopes, which are also applicable to other brands like Osprey, that you might want to partner your rifle with.
 Every scope has its own qualities that make it either perfect or incompatible with a rifle, that’s why it’s important to see which type of scope fits yours the best.

 - 308 Scopes.
 These are commonly used for civilian hunting, target shooting, military use, and police sharpshooting.
 It’s also used for long-range precision shooting.